Thursday, November 13, 2008

 But although I've known for years that there are hiking trails that run the full length of the park - somehow, I'd never thought to hike them.
 It was always either a boating trip, or a day spent dancing on the big WPA pavilion at the Alpine - Closter Boat Basin.

 Finally rectified that on Sunday!
-I'd enjoyed last weekend's kayak & hike combo tremendously.
+I'd enjoyed last weekend's kayak and hike combo tremendously.
 TQ came down for the Sebago 75th Anniversary Splash (we had a great time dressing up & seeing all our paddling friends similarly dressed up - fun change from fleece!) and stuck around for the weekend.
 We had no plans, and that was absolutely splendid - no trains to catch, no people to meet, none of that - just whatever the heck we felt like doing.

 Sunday was beautiful.
 We talked about paddling again but somehow that wasn't grabbing us.
 I checked in on going to Governor's Island (which I STILL haven't done) - too late, closed until April '09.
 I liked the idea of doing something on foot, though, and we finally ended up packing up some food, water, headlamps & extra layers & heading up to Alpine - Closter for a rather splendid afternoon's hike.